rickgennis/managebackups/src/managebackups.1.md

 : Provide a summary of backups. **-0** can be specified up to 3 times for different formatting of sizes.

 **-1**
-: Provide detail of backups.
+: Provide detail of backups. **-1** can be specified up to 3 times for different formatting of sizes.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).